translate/virtaal/docs/using_virtaal.rst

 .. _using_virtaal#normal_translation:

-Normal translation
+Normal Translation
 ==================
 After opening a file, the first translation unit will be shown, with your cursor in the field below the source text.
-You can simply type your translation and press <Enter> when finished - just like in your word processor.
+You can simply type your translation and press <Enter> when finished -- just like in your word processor.

 Note that <Enter> moves you to the next position where you want to type.
 In the case of units with :doc:`plurals <guide/translation/plurals>`, enter will take